oracle-livelabs/security/data-safe/sqlfw-deploy-sqlfw-policy/sqlfw-deploy-sqlfw-policy_w_ADMIN_user.md

 2. Click **Generate firewall policy** to generate the SQL Firewall policy with the allow list.

     A firewall policy is created, but not yet enabled.
-The message at top of screen says:  Deploy and enforce the SQL Firewall policy to enable SQL Firewall protection for the user EMPLOYEESEARCH_PROD.
+The message at top of screen says:  Deploy and enforce the SQL Firewall policy to enable SQL Firewall protection for the user ADMIN.

 3. Scroll down and review the allow-list in the generated SQL Firewall policy.

     Notice that the generated policy remains inactive until you deployed it.
 You can generate a report of allowed SQL statements for offline review.

-4. Click **Deploy and enforce** to deploy the SQL Firewall policy for the `EMPLOYEESEARCH_PROD` user.
+4. Click **Deploy and enforce** to deploy the SQL Firewall policy for the `ADMIN` user.

     The **Deploy SQL Firewall policy** dialog box is displayed.